kwekuduahh/kwekuduahh/Readme.md

 - 🔭 I’m currently applying my expertise into crafting a dashboard for marketing brands/Brand Owners and a school management system.

-- 🌱 I’m currently improving my skills in React,Redux,TailwindCSS and TypeScript.
+- 🌱 I’m currently improving my skills in React, Redux,TailwindCSS and TypeScript.
 <br>